 Prospective microbusiness applicant Sarah Russell also praised the council’s ordinance, noting that other municipalities have passed more restrictive measures.
 However, she said the fees remain cost-prohibitive, especially for consumption lounges.

 “As a business operator, there’s not much else you can make money on.
 When you have that cost on top of it,” she said.

 Ward D Councilman Yousef Saleh agreed that the consumption lounge fees were a bit steep.

-“I do feel as though the consumption lounge fees should be even less than $12,500.
-I do know that there were a lot of people that were uh impacted by the unequal application of the cannabis laws over the last few decades,” Ward D Councilman Yousef Saleh said.
+“I do feel as though the consumption lounge fees should be even less than $12,500,” Ward D Councilman Yousef Saleh said.

 Additionally, Ward E Councilman James Solomon thanked the activists for fighting for the ordinance before it was passed.